 The privilege of buying land is exclusively reserved for Cambodian citizens, or Khmer citizens, and citizenship holders.
 If you get a Cambodian passport, you can buy agricultural land and own ground floor properties in all parts of the country directly or through a Cambodian company.

 We say ‘ground floor’ because, in most Southeast Asian countries, foreigners are legally allowed to own apartments.
 The catch is that they cannot buy the land it sits on or houses.

-Other Southeast Asian countries don’t even allow foreigners to buy an apartment.
+Many Southeast Asian countries don’t even allow foreigners to buy an apartment.

 Should You Get Cambodian Citizenship?